MPParsley/WiringPi-SelectPlus/README.md

 - gpio -v
 - gpio readall

-Run the Ring binary to test your doorbell setup:
+Run the Ring binary to test your doorbell setup using the "black" or "white" commandline argument:
+- ./Ring black # To ring the black doorbell once.
-- ./Ring
+- ./Ring white # To ring the white doorbell once.
+- ./Ring black black white # To ring the black doorbell twice and the white doorbell once.